-- 1. The County Personnel Policy, adopted by Ordinance Number 960, includes Salary Administration Guidelines. - 2.
-The County Administrator is responsible for computing salaries and fringe benefits costs for all departments. - 3.
+- 1. The County Personnel Policy, includes Salary Administration Guidelines. - 2.
+The County Executive is responsible for computing salaries and fringe benefits costs for all departments. - 3.
 Increases for non-bargaining employees will be established by the Finance Committee at the beginning of the budget cycle and forwarded to the County Board for inclusion in the annual budget.